Meet the Bakashana Graduates. Want to learn more about what it means to be a sponsor? Visit our Sponsor Expectations page.

 “I stopped going to school in grade seven because my parents were having a hard time finding money for school.
 I stayed home, after we found some money I repeated grade seven.
 I managed to pass again but there was still no money for school.
 We used to pray as a family for help.
 We asked other family members for help but they were facing their own problems.
 We asked neighbors, friends, and schools but nothing changed.
 We never lost hope and continued praying.”

-Paxina, grade 10, has been taken care of by her Grandmother and Mother, both of whom are peasant farmers.
+Paxina was being taken care of by her Grandmother and Mother, both of whom are peasant farmers.
 She passed her grade 9 national exam three years in a row, but each year repeated because the family didn’t have enough money to send her to school in town.
-Finally, this year, Paxina’s story was brought to our attention by a Peace Corps Volunteer, Katie.
+Finally, \Paxina’s story was brought to our attention by a Peace Corps Volunteer, Katie.
 Paxina travelled from neighboring District Mbala to be a part of the Bakashana program and complete her education at Kasama Girls School.

-Veronica was recommended by the Head Teacher at Laura Girls School.
+Veronica graduated from a Skills School in Kasama, and is searching for a job in tailoring.
+She was recommended by the Head Teacher at Laura Girls School.
 She had come to school in 2014 in need of assistance, but her grades were not good enough for her to be admitted.
 On recommendation, she repeated grade 8 at the school in her village, and achieved her goal, passing with high marks last year.
 Veronica has always wanted to go to Laura Girls School, and has been showing up on weekends to help in small ways with gardening and washing in order to secure a place for herself.
-She is 16 years old, and lost both of her parents at a young age.
+She lost both of her parents at a young age.
 Since that time, she has been staying with her single Aunt who gets by selling fry cakes.
-Veronica has ambition to be a teacher when she finishes school, and with the help of Bakashana and her personal sponsor, she will have the opportunity to achieve her dreams.